plasmoduck/modwm/README.md

 ### Changelog:

+2020-11-30 - Added Tatami layout and layout menu patch.
+Install xmenu for layout menu to work.

 2020-10-23 - Added 'colors' to support changing color schemes on the fly.
 Source them in config.def.h by #include "colors/gruvbox.h"
 	     Also added 'statusbars' directory so support themed statusbars.
 Please install 'font-awesome' to see glyphs.